djndl1/CSNotes/os/concepts/processes_threads.md

 There are two main places to implement threads:

 - user space: can be implemented on an OS that does not support threads.
 Each process needs its own private thread table to keep track of the threads in the process.
 A user space runtime is responsible for thread management.
-Makeing a local call into the runtime is much more efficient than calling a kernel call.
+Making a local call into the runtime is much more efficient than calling a kernel call.
 User-level threads allow each process to have its own scheduling algorithm.
 Some major problems with user-level threads are: 1. blocking syscalls blocks the whole process, which defeats one of the major goals of having multiple threads.
 The whole process is blocked when a page fault occurs.
 2. within a single process, there are no clock interrupts, making it impossible to schedule processes round-robin fashion (preemptively).
 The scheduler might request a clock signal once a second to give it control, however, this is crude and messy to program.

 - kernel: the kernel handles all the threads in the system.
 In some systems, in order to save some overhead, when a thread is destroyed, it is marked as not runnable, but its kernel data structures are not affected.
 Later when a new thread must be created, an old thread is reactivated.
 The main disadvantage is that the cost of a syscall is substantial.